Trying out multithreading

 program does two things: it collects an user specified string, then it displays

 a countdown to zero.
-I used termbox2.h for user input collection and visual
+I used termbox2.h

 feedback in the terminal.